facebookresearch/hydra/website/versioned_docs/version-1.0/tutorials/structured_config/0_intro.md

 Hydra supports OmegaConf's Structured Configs via the `ConfigStore` API.
 This tutorial does not assume any knowledge of them.
-It is recommended that you visit the <a class="external" href="https://omegaconf.readthedocs.io/en/latest/structured_config.html" target="_blank">OmegaConf Structured Configs page</a> to learn more later.
+It is recommended that you visit the <a class="external" href="https://omegaconf.readthedocs.io/en/latest/structured_config.html" target="_blank" rel="noopener noreferrer">OmegaConf Structured Configs page</a> to learn more later.

 <div class="alert alert--info" role="alert">